Costa Rica vacations

 More Info

-• Professionally trained and bilingual guides.
+• Professionally trained, bilingual (English and Spanish) guides.

 • Access to conservation lands and hiking trails on our 2,000 acre Pacuare River Conservation Area.

 • Gratuities for guides: Gratuities for your guides are always appreciated, but not required.
 A typical tip is 10% to 20% of the cost of your guided activity.
+See our helpful Tipping Information here.

 • Small day pack